-Peters, a Republican, was the representative for Maine's 4th congressional district from 1867 to 1873.
+Peters was the representative for Maine’s 4th congressional district and was a Republican.
+He served from 1867 to 1873.

 From Mar 1867 to Mar 1873, Peters missed 565 of 1,868 roll call votes, which is 30.2%.
 This is worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.

 |Dec 1867-Feb 1868||142||27||19.0%||35th|